alvinary/cstopics/dependent_types/README.md

 ### Small

-+ [Basic predicate logic](https://coq.inria.fr/tutorial/1-basic-predicate-calculus) - it's supposed to be updated, but it worked great for me.
++ [Basic predicate logic](https://coq.inria.fr/tutorial/1-basic-predicate-calculus) - it's supposed to be outdated, but it worked great for me.
 + [Cornell Tactics Cheatsheet](https://www.cs.cornell.edu/courses/cs3110/2018sp/a5/coq-tactics-cheatsheet.html)
 + Peirce is a very good speaker, and these slides are a very good 'dependent types in a nutshell'.